 4. Product options are changing

-Now that cannabis is legal to sell in numerous U.S. states, the product is being added in candies, baked goods, beverages, chocolates, and other edible products.
+Now that cannabis is legal to sell in numerous U.S. states, the product is being added to many products.
+This includes candies, baked goods, beverages, chocolates, and other edible products.
 Customers may ask you about its availability in your gifts and baskets.
-Whether or not you agree with its use and sales, research about cannabis-based goods is worth your time, as there is huge sales potential in this area.
+You may or may not agree with its use and sales.
+However, research about cannabis-based goods is worth your time, as there is huge sales potential in this area.
 Trade shows in legalized states will include exhibitors selling such items, so start there.
 More to come on this in the coming months.

 5. Corporations are changing their buying habits

 Large and small firms, as well as one-person operations, need to dazzle their customers and satisfy their staff.
 That won’t happen if the same grandma-looking gifts are presented.
-You don’t have to follow competitors who have budgets to buy whatever they wish, but you must make time to explore new merchandise that these robust buyers want.
+You don’t have to follow competitors who have budgets to buy whatever they wish.
+Still, you must make time to explore new merchandise that these robust buyers want.

 6. Competitors create what you don’t

-It’s a reasonable assumption that you don’t have space to refrigerate fruit, flowers, and brownies, nor do you have customers who order these items daily.
-However, there are options for you to consider an association with firms that provide such products for you at a reasonable cost.
+It’s a reasonable assumption that you don’t have space to refrigerate fruit, flowers, and brownies.
+If not, it’s probably because customers don’t order these items frequently.
+There are options for you to consider an association with firms that provide such products for you at a reasonable cost.
 If you don’t expand your product line, the competition will take a huge chunk of your business.

 7. You think the same designs are okay

 Beauty will always be in the eye of the beholder, and this phrase is confirmed on a daily basis when you review your own designs.
-It’s time to have customers, trusted colleagues, or another group of individuals critique what you create, providing you with insights that probably are easily updated.
+It’s time to have customers, trusted colleagues, or another group of individuals critique what you create.
+Such feedback provides you with insights that are most likely easy to update.
 Do this with thick skin, or be ready for thin profits.